 I don’t think of [Ninth Wave] as a dark [album].
 There’s this sense of hopefulness and beauty and light and it’s more about contrast while also being a reflection of my life.
 I like my music to be melodramatic even though my life’s not really melodramatic.
 There’s elements of the ups and downs and change.
 I describe it as emotionally charged and dense.

 On the title track, “Ninth Wave”, Trifonic offers up a deadly cocktail of IDM, glitchy acoustic guitar, downtempo beats and ethnic instrumentation, which complement the atmospheres of swirling note progressions, so easily beloved from the very first time.
 Further down in the journey expect to trip-up upon some mischievous ravaging bass, sky soaring guitars and pure cinematic soundscapes.
-If you recognize the heartbreaking piano-driven track “Calling”, it’s because it also appeared on Headphone Commute’s benefit compilation, …and darkness came (2012).
+If you recognise the heartbreaking piano-driven track “Calling”, it’s because it also appeared on Headphone Commute’s benefit compilation, …and darkness came (2012).

 One of the brothers, Brian, serves as a front-man for the group.
 Previously working on production for Brian Wayne Transeau (the Grammy-nominated dance producer known as BT), Trifon has contributed his programming skills to TV shows, films, and video game soundtracks: these include some titles in the Assassin’s Creed series and Borderlands.
 In 2008, joining forces with his brother, Laurence, Trifonic self-released their debut, Emergence.
 There are also a handful of remix EPs and collaborations.
 This impressive resume should be enough to pique your interest in Trifonic, but once again, let me assure you, that the most attractive thing here is music.